Separated from the British Columbia mainland by the Salish Sea, Vancouver Island should be a top destination for anyone who loves nature.

 Ralph River, Strathcona Provincial Park

 The other vehicle accessible drive-in campground in Strathcona Park is Buttle Lake, situated 28km north of Ralph River.
-It has 85 sites (17 are first come, first serve) and a sandy beach.
-I prefer Ralph River as it is quieter and more spread out.
+I prefer the beach at Buttle Lake but the quieter nature of Ralph River.

 Schoen Lake Provincial Park